Jing1524/fair_share/README.md

         • might be a good idea to refactor the steps into it's own file
         • onBoarding context could be a separate file as well to keep the code clean
         • add shareholder modal should disable the ability to close when click on outside of the modal

-    - can a shareholder have more than single digit share? -> number of share option is wonky

     - should FairShare logo have the ability navigate back to home page?